nikita-moor/dictionaries/_dictionaries/Doederlein1874.md

 ## States and limitations

-Original headwords were replaced with lemmas harmonized with [Hunspell dicitonary][102].
+Original headwords were replaced with lemmas harmonized with Hunspell dictionary.

-Greek keys are added as stub article "For αβγ see abc".
-It is not very convenient, but prevents bloating of the keywords lists (i.e. visual design problem).
-I am not competent in Greek language, so all Greek keys are left without normalization or any change, and preserve their form as is in the text.
+All Greek words found in the dictionary are added as headwords to the corresponding articles.
+I am not competent in Greek language, so all Greek keys are left without normalization or any change, and preserve their forms as is in the text.

-Three non-lexical articles were added to represent information about the dictionary: ABOUT_DOEDERLEIN, DOEDERLEIN_INTRO, and DOEDERLEIN_PREFACE.

 ## Errata

 Typos found and fixed in the text of the following articles:

-1. "sodes" changed to "sordes" (article Lutum; Limus; Coenum; Sordes…)
+1. Article "Lutum": "sodes" changed to "sordes"
-1. "prædia" changed to "prædæ" (article Præda; Manubiæ; Spolia; Exuviæ; Rapina.)
+1. Article "Præda": "prædia" changed to "prædæ"
-1. "diutunus" changed to "diuturnus" (article Pridem; Diu; Dudum; Diuturnus; Diutinus.)
+1. Article "Pridem": "diutunus" changed to "diuturnus"
-1. reference "(295.)" was resolved to "(v.
-295.)" (article Casus; Fors; Fortuna; Fors Fortuna; Fatum.)
+1. Article "Casus": reference "(295.)" was resolved to "(v.
+295.)"
+1. Article "Fustis": "Fustus" changed to "Fustis" (checked by "Handbuch der lateinischen Synonymik", 1849)
+1. Article "Ebrius": "tremulentus" changed to "temulentus"
+1. Article "Cruciatus": "crucimenta" changed to "cruciamenta"
+1. Article "Dicere": "jocular" changed to "joculari"
+1. Article "Bonus": "Dic.
+Dejot.
+10." changed to "Cic.
+Dejot.
+10."
+1. Article "Mederi": "medicamen" changed to "medicamentum"

-Small changes in formatting (such as change of font from bold to italic) were made in the articles discussing following words: "numen", "tellus", "ludicrum", "restituere", "pigritia", "perperam", "sacer".
+Small changes in formatting (such as change of font from bold to italic) were made in the articles discussing the following words: "numen", "tellus", "ludicrum", "restituere", "pigritia", "perperam", "sacer".

 ## License